 The MTIP, as it applies to the senior management team, is a discretionary plan under which the CEO, with the approval of the Corporate Governance Committee, may grant PSUs to members of management as an incentive, retention tool and mechanism to align management with the long-term success of the Company.
-PSUs awarded to the CEO, the CFO, and the Senior Vice-President (Corporate Development) and General Counsel under the MTIP are granted at the discretion of the Corporate Governance Committee of the Board.
-The PSUs vest, generally over a three-year period, and are paid out in cash upon vesting based on the share price of the Company's Common Shares at the time of vesting.
+PSUs awarded to the CEO, the CFO, the Executive Vice-President Corporate Development) and General Counsel, and the Executive Vice-President, Operations and Technical under the MTIP are granted at the discretion of the Corporate Governance Committee of the Board.
+The PSUs vest over a three-year period, and are paid out in cash upon vesting based on the share price of the Common Shares at the time of vesting.